Stanford-AUV/SAUV-Autonomy/README.md

 # Installation

 Make sure Docker and VSCode are installed.
-Then open the workspace on Docker in VSCode
+Then open the workspace on Docker in VSCode:

 1. Type CMD + Shift + P.
 2. Then type "Open Folder in Container".